 Whether she was competing in basketball, baseball, tennis, hockey, volleyball, or—her specialty—javelin, shot put and discus events in track and field, Jenkins brought an energy and determination to sport that set records in Santa Clara county, statewide and around the the world.
 The 1925 San Jose Teachers College graduate pitched for her high school baseball team, which lost only one game, participated in two Olympic Games, collected more than 100 medals throughout her career and was inducted into three halls of fame before her death in 1996 at age 92.

-During her junior year of college, she was approached by Laura Herron, the director of Humboldt State University’s women’s physical education department, to compete in a telegraphic meet.
+During her junior year of college, she was approached by Laura Herron, the director of San Jose State’s women’s physical education department, to compete in a telegraphic meet.
 Telegraphic meets involved competing against off-site competitors and communicating scores via telegraph.
 She threw basketball, baseball and javelin, and despite accidentally grabbing the men’s javelin, which was heavier, she came in second.
 Emboldened by her success that day on the track, Jenkins sought out the help of Stanford University’s track and field coach, R.L.
 “Dink” Templeton, to help her master her technique.
 Though he was initially hesitant to take on a female athlete, Templeton ultimately agreed to coach her.
 In 1927, 1928, and 1929, she took three first-place national competition finishes in javelin throw, notably setting the world record for javelin throw of more than 129 feet in 1928.